pietrobraione/sushi/README.md

 To provide its functionalities SUSHI depends on several software packages, most of which are automatically resolved by Maven or are included in the repository.
 These packages are:

+* [EvoSuite](http://www.evosuite.org/); SUSHI depends on a modified version of EvoSuite 1.0.3 that can be found in the `evosuite` subdirectory; This dependency is needed at runtime;
 * [args4j](http://args4j.kohsuke.org/) version 2.32; This dependency is needed at runtime;
 * [JaCoCo](http://www.eclemma.org/jacoco/) version 0.7.5; This dependency is needed at runtime;
 * [ASM](http://asm.ow2.org/) version 5.0.1; This dependency is needed at runtime;